 The pork chop seasoning is very simple here.
 Salt, pepper and little tarragon go along way to flavor the breaded pork chops but what makes this the best pork chop recipe is the addition of the parmesan to the panko breadcrumbs.

 Combine the panko with the parmesan so it’s mixed evenly when dipping them.
 This guarantees that every single bite will have a tangy cheesy crunch.
 Anyone I’ve made this for says it’s the parmesan panko combo that makes this the best pork chop recipe!

 Then you’ll set up a dipping station similar to what I have here in this Crispy Southern Fried Chicken recipe.

-Use a cast iron skillet on the stovetop to cook the pork chops.
+Use a cast-iron skillet on the stovetop to cook the pork chops.
 The cast iron heats evenly so the chops are cooked evenly.
-You could alternatively use an electric skillet for to fry them.
+You could alternatively use an electric skillet to fry them.

 Cook the pork chops, flipping once, until they have reached an internal temperature of 145° and they are golden brown.
 You’ll want to let them rest for 3-4 minutes before serving them.
 If you don’t have a thermometer you can cut into the pork chops and they should be almost white, (a little pink is ok, but the juices should run clear when you cut them.)

 Looking for a healthier way to cook pork chops?
 You can also bake them like I did here in this Panko Baked Chicken.
 You’ll want to bake them a little bit longer if you have a bone in the chops than the baked chicken suggests.
 You can use the thermometer to check the they are to the USDA recommended 145°